EDMdesigner/EDMdesigner-API-Doc/README.md

   * name {String} The name of the image.
 If it is not given then we will you the last segment of the url
   * width {Number} The original width of the image (It can save a lot of process if you can provide this information)
   * height {Number} The original height of the image (It can save a lot of process if you can provide this information)

+Or if you want to response with some kind of error (for example an error message), then you have to send an error object with the following property:
+  * err

+For example:
+	var error = {
+		err: "Not my user!"
+	};

 ___